Nominations now open! They will close in:

 All student group leaders benefit from:

-• A dedicated member of staff at RSU
+• A dedicated team of staff in the SU to support you

 • Training and induction to your new role